vercel/vercel/readme.md

 ## How to Create a Release

-If you have write access to this repository, you can read more about how publish a release [here](https://github.com/zeit/zeit/blob/master/guides/now-cli-release.md).
+If you have write access to this repository, you can read more about how to publish a release [here](https://github.com/zeit/zeit/blob/master/guides/now-cli-release.md).